 When explosive weapons are detonated in populated areas, a staggering proportion of casualties are civilians.
 Critical civilian infrastructure is damaged and essential services are impacted.
 Such a degraded environment results in psychological trauma, hampers relief efforts, and forces people from their homes—among several other manifestations of long-term harm.

 In October 2019, the Government of Austria hosted the multilateral conference “Protecting Civilians in Urban Warfare.”
-The key outcome was the announced continuation of the process, begun at this conference, to develop a political declaration against the use of EWIPA.
+The key outcome was the announced continuation of a process to develop a political declaration on the use of EWIPA.
 The Government of Ireland later convened a series of multilateral consultations on the possible contents of such a declaration.
-The final text could be adopted in Dublin as soon as June 2020.

-REALITY Anyone who asserts that there is an urgent need for better implementation of International Humanitarian Law—including adherence to key precepts of distinction, precaution, and proportionality—is absolutely right.
-Seventy years after the Geneva Conventions, the rate of compliance remains disconcertingly poor.
+REALITY That there is an urgent need for better implementation of International Humanitarian Law—including adherence to key precepts of distinction, precaution, and proportionality—is beyond dispute.
+More than 70 years after the Geneva Conventions, the rate of compliance remains disconcertingly poor.

 However, better compliance with IHL is an insufficient response to EWIPA.
-The nature, methods, and sites of armed conflict have changed dramatically since the emergence of IHL in the second half of the 20th century.
-Not only is armed conflict increasingly waged in urban settings, where civilian populations and infrastructure are especially vulnerable, but the damage done by explosive weapons to critical infrastructure and essential services persists long after hostilities have ended and IHL no longer applies.
+Armed conflict is increasingly waged in urban settings, where civilian populations and infrastructure are especially vulnerable, and the damage done by explosive weapons to critical infrastructure and essential services persists long after hostilities have ended and IHL no longer applies.

 The development of robust new standards that protect civilian populations and infrastructure, and provide for victim assistance and remedy must be both a policy priority and a humanitarian imperative.
 The realities of 21st-Century armed conflict require strict adherence to IHL, coupled with policy measures that enhance its effectiveness during conflict and address harm to civilians and civilian infrastructure after conflict has ended.

-Nevertheless, recent history has shown us that political commitments can result in real and rapid progress.
+At the same time, recent history has shown us that political commitments can result in real and rapid progress.
 Consider the politically binding Safe Schools Declaration, which aims to reduce threats to education during conflict, including the military targeting of pupils, teachers, and their schools.
 Since its launch in 2015, it has been endorsed by more than 100 states and global attacks on sites and transit relating to education have been reduced by half.

 Political declarations can have measurable effects on the behaviour of belligerents during conflict and help to clarify and refine the interpretation of existing normative regimes.

-Misconception #3 Advocates of a political declaration on EWIPA are pushing for a ban on explosive weapons.
+Misconception 3: Advocates for a political declaration on EWIPA are pushing for a ban on explosive weapons.

 REALITY No, they are not.
 A political declaration on EWIPA does not aim to ban explosives—or any category of weapons.
-The process leading to the political declaration is not a disarmament one, but is essentially a humanitarian one, rooted in the prevention of human suffering.
-It is more about conduct than hardware.
+The process leading to the political declaration is not one of disarmament, but essentially humanitarian, rooted in the prevention of human suffering.
+It is more about conduct than it is about hardware.

 The framework, guidelines, and regime established by the declaration are intended to limit the context in which explosives are employed during urban conflict, inform military doctrine and rules of engagement, advance humanitarian objectives, and codify parameters of acceptable behaviour.

-The rationale for multilateral commitments remains valid, whatever the position of outlier states and nonstate actors.
+The rationale for multilateral commitments remains valid, whatever the position of outlier states and non-state actors.
 Concerted, meaningful action—political or legal—by states stigmatizes the targeted behaviour and can bring about change.
 For example, since the passing of the Mine Ban Treaty, the number of countries in which landmines are used and non-state armed groups are active decreased from a peak of 19 in 2001 to six in 2019.
-This decline has occurred even though the treaty has not been signed by more than 30 states or by any nonstate actors.
+This decline has occurred even though the treaty has not been signed by more than 30 states or by any non-state actors.

-REALITY Precision weapons do not constitute an adequate response to the devastating humanitarian consequences caused by EWIPA, or to the collective inability of the international community to protect civilians.
+REALITY Precision weapons do not constitute an adequate response to the devastating humanitarian consequences of the use of EWIPA, or to the collective inability of the international community to protect civilians.
 Today’s guided weapons systems are more advanced than ever before, yet their use continues to present a clear threat to civilians and the built environment.
 Airstrikes—which utilize some of the most sophisticated munitions and targeting methods—were the leading cause of EWIPA-related civilian casualty events in 2017.

 Increasingly precise weaponry is being used in addition to, not in place of, conventional weapons such as heavy artillery.
 They add to, not subtract from, the total number of casualties.
 Civilians account for more than nine in 10 EWIPA casualties, and the overall number of casualties remains alarmingly and consistently high.

-Raqqa, Syria—More artillery shells have reportedly been launched at Raqqa than any other city since the end of the war in Vietnam.
+Raqqa, Syria: More artillery shells have reportedly been launched at Raqqa than at any other city since the end of the war in Vietnam.
 Between 2011 and 2018, explosive violence in the city killed and injured 3,326 civilians.
-Sixty-five percent of civilian buildings have been destroyed, including 88% of healthcare facilities, with disproportionately negative outcomes for women and girls.
-UN experts say that it will take between 40 and 50 years to completely remove all unexploded remnants of war from Raqqa.
+Sixty-five percent of civilian buildings have been destroyed, including 88 percent of healthcare facilities, with disproportionately negative outcomes for women and girls.
+United Nations experts say that it will take between 40 and 50 years to completely remove all unexploded remnants of war from Raqqa.

-Gaza, Palestine—During the 2014 bombardment of Gaza, 1,523 civilians were killed, including 519 children.
-One-third of the strip’s 1.8 million inhabitants suffered damage to their homes; an estimated 20,000 housing units were destroyed.
+Gaza, Palestine: During the 2014 bombardment of Gaza, 1,523 civilians were killed, including 519 children.
+One-third of the strip’s 1.8 million inhabitants suffered damage to their homes; an estimated 20,000 housing units were totally destroyed.
 In the aftermath of overt hostilities, UNICEF estimated that at least 373,000 children were in need of psychosocial support as a result of the offensive.

-Mosul, Iraq—During anti-ISIS coalition efforts in Mosul, thousands of civilians were killed and injured; the western half of the city was effectively destroyed.
+Mosul, Iraq: During anti-ISIS coalition efforts in Mosul, thousands of civilians were killed and injured; the western half of the city was effectively destroyed.
 A single airstrike on a residential building killed at least 105 civilians and injured hundreds more.
-Explosive weapons have been a chief driver of displacement, with half a million Mosulites currently in camps.
+Explosive weapons have been a chief driver of displacement, with half-a-million residents of Mosul currently in camps.
 Unexploded remnants of war present an obstacle to their return.

-Sana’a, Yemen—Air-launched munitions have been used frequently against cultural sites and have destroyed Sana’a’s Old City, a UNESCO heritage site.
+Sana’a, Yemen: Air-launched munitions have been used frequently against cultural sites and have destroyed Sana’a’s Old City, a UNESCO heritage site.
 Airstrikes on water infrastructure, in conjunction with the blockade of the port of Hodeidah, were largely responsible for the cholera epidemic that now affects more than 1.2 million Yemenis.
-When explosive weapons are used in populated areas in Yemen, more than 95% of casualties are civilians.
+When explosive weapons are used in populated areas in Yemen, more than 95 percent of casualties are civilians.

-Sources: BBC, Humanity and Inclusion – Canada, USA Today, Action on Armed Violence, United Nations, Reuters, OCHA, PAX, UNICEF, Global Coalition to Protect Education from Attack.
+Sources: BBC, Humanity and Inclusion – Canada, USA Today, Action on Armed Violence, United Nations, Reuters, OCHA, PAX, Global Coalition to Protect Education from Attack